android-sms-gateway/docs-web/docs/getting-started/private-server.md

     <img src="/assets/private-server-arch.png" alt="Architecture of the Private Server mode">
 </div>

 To enhance privacy, you can host a private server within your own infrastructure, ensuring that all messages remain solely on devices you control.
-The only required external network connection is for sending push notifications via the public server at `sms.capcom.me`.
+The only required external network connection is for sending push notifications via the public server at `sms-gate.app`.
 This setup eliminates the need to configure Firebase Cloud Messaging (FCM) or rebuild the Android app, but it does demand some technical know-how.

 ### Prerequisites